RACV Logo

 Day 10 - Busan - Gyeongju

 We travel to Gyeongju this morning, known as ‘the museum without walls.’
 The city has more tombs, temples, rock carvings, pagodas, Buddhist statuary and palace ruins than any other place in South Korea.
 Our day begins at the UNESCO World Heritage-listed Bulguksa Temple.
 First built in 528 AD during the Silla Dynasty, then reconstructed in 751 AD, the temple encompasses seven of the National Treasures of South Korea.
-Perhaps some of the most impressive treasures are the two pagodas and two gilt-bronze statues of Buddha.
+Some of the most impressive treasures include the two pagodas and two gilt-bronze statues of Buddha.
 Later we’ll take the 3km scenic walk to our next stop, the Seokguram Grotto.
 This artificial grotto is made from granite and is also a UNESCO World Heritage-listed site.
 After sunset we visit Gyeongju Donggung Palace and Wolji Pond, formerly known as Anapji, an artificial pond in Gyeongju National Park.
 The site is almost 1500 years old and was once home to the crown prince during the reign of King Munmu.
 In the evening we’ll enjoy the stunning night views of the Wolijeonggyo Bridge.
 Challenging Day Today is a particularly challenging day, where there will be extended periods of walking time, often across uneven ground and in areas of high altitude or heat and humidity.

 Day 11 - Gyeongju - Seoul